philwild/infosecdocs/docs/README.md

 1. Log into your Splunk environment with an account that has administrative privileges.

+	If you are a Splunk Cloud customer and are new to using Splunk Cloud.
+Splunk will have supplied you with two instance:

+    * `https://<stackname>.splunkcloud.com` - This instance is your primary splunk environment and is where you should install the InfoSec app.
+Log into this instance to perform the installation.

+    * `https://idm-<stackname>.splunkcloud.com` - This is an 'Inputs Data Manager'.
+It is a heavy forwarder that Splunk provides to assist with the collection of event data from cloud based services like AWS, Azure, etc.

-2. Select the App menu within the black menu bar at the top left of the Splunk web user interface (just to the right of the Splunk logo).
+2. From within the Splunk web interface, select the App menu within the black menu bar at the top left of the user interface (just to the right of the Splunk logo).

    <img src="./Images/AppMenu.png" width=50% height=50%>